Saudi King Salman’s elder brother, Prince Bandar, dies at 96

-RIYADH, Saudi Arabia (AP) — Saudi King Salman’s elder half-brother, who was the tenth son of the country’s founding monarch, has died at the age of 96.
+RIYADH, Saudi Arabia (AP) — King Salman’s elder half brother, who was the 10th son of Saudi Arabia’s founding monarch, has died at age 96, the Saudi royal court said late Sunday.

 Prince Bandar bin Abdulaziz Al Saud was not an actively political royal within the ruling Al Saud family and had been passed over in the line of succession to the throne.
 He was the eldest living son of the late King Abdulaziz Al Saud.

-Prince Faisal bin Turki bin Faisal confirmed the death on Twitter on Sunday.

-Prince Bandar’s sons, however, hold important posts: Prince Faisal bin Bandar is governor of Riyadh; Prince Abdullah bin Bandar heads the National Guard; Prince Abdullah bin Bandar is deputy governor of Mecca; and Prince Khalid bin Bandar serves as an adviser to King Salman.
+Prince Bandar’s sons, however, hold important posts: Prince Faisal bin Bandar is governor of Riyadh; Prince Abdullah bin Bandar heads the National Guard; and Prince Khalid bin Bandar serves as an adviser to King Salman.